NightKey/Server-monitoring-discord-bot/README.md

  -  name - The name to call on Discord
  -  help_text - The text to show in the help command
  -  call_back - The value to send to the program (alongside with the value from the user, if it's required)
- -  user_value - What to send back with the command.
+ -  return_key - What to send back with the command.
 It excepts a list of values (if nothing, then a list containing 0) of what needs to be returned.

-#### Options to user_value
+#### Options to return_key

 |Key              |Value|What's sent back with the command               |
 |:----------------|:---:|:-----------------------------------------------|